 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth with a glass of water.
+How should I use this medicine?Take this medicine by mouth.
 Follow the directions on the prescription label.
+Place the wafer on your tongue and it will slowly dissolve.
+You do not need to swallow the wafer with water, but you may take it with water if you like.
 If it upsets your stomach, take it with food or milk.
-Take your medicine at regular intervals.
-Do not take it more often than directed.
+Take your doses at regular intervals.
+Do not take your medicine more often than directed.
 Do not stop taking or change the dose except on the advice of your doctor or health care professional.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.